maormoyal/Time-clock/README.md

 ### Running the Development Server

 To start the development server for both the client and server, run:
+Go back to the root directory
 \`\`\`bash
+cd ..
 npm run start:dev
 \`\`\`